 So at what point in our making home do we nudge our way into the territory of the sacred.

 In all of it I’d say.
 When we keep showing up.
 When we say this is important, this is worth every ounce of my time and attention.

 And maybe when we throw what we have (and a girl throw will do) – our limited time, our still broken hearts, our so so skills, all of that love and hope – at our right now lives – the sacred is what bounces back.

 What bounces back isn’t a perfectly appointed home, or a cookie cutter life.

 Nothing as fleeting

 What bounced back these past few weeks – after my tantrum and my wondering “who lives like this?” after our shopping and painting and clearing and cleaning was some of that golden one on one time with the kids.
 Us just being together – a shared project, a bit of fun, a laugh, a few squabbles some hopes and dreams shared.
-And below the surface of that the message that I hope is really soaking into their skin is that their dreams are my dreams and that being with them and making things right for them is the most important thing I’ll ever do.
+And below the surface of that, the message (I hope and pray) that is really soaking into their skin is that their dreams are my dreams and that being with them and making things right for them is the most important thing I’ll ever do.

-What bounced back too is the house a bit fresher and cleaner and more comfortable than it was – a bit easier on the eye and little more restful and inspiring to Ken and I and two little peoples souls, one thats a safe place to dream dreams and that points us all in the direction of a new year and fresh possibility.
+What bounced back too is the house a bit fresher and cleaner and more comfortable than it was – a bit easier on the eye and little more restful and inspiring to two little peoples souls and ours as well – one thats a safe place to dream dreams and that points us all in the direction of a new year and fresh possibility.

 That feels sacred.